lxmampuya/Evolutionary_VanGogh/README.md

 To verify that this improvement was mainly caused by the univariate color crossover, we also tested a variant where the color genes used one-point crossover instead.
 This produced little improvement over the baseline.
 To further investigate the effect, we also applied uniform crossover to the original, unsplit individuals — producing results statistically indistinguishable from the split model.
 This may be explained by the random ordering of points in the genome: since spatial neighbors are not necessarily adjacent in the gene sequence, there are few positional dependencies for one-point crossover to exploit.

 We propose that uniform crossover's per-gene independence allows each point to optimize its position and color freely, whereas one-point crossover tends to inherit  adjacent genes together, constraining individual optimization.

+## Hypothesis 4

+- Spatial adaptation: Voronoi points in high-error image regions receive stronger mutation pressure than points in regions that already look good.

+1. Switch to the branch `git switch adaptive_spatial_ga`
+2. Open the notebook `analysis_h4.ipynb` for an example of how to run the experiments.

+The idea is that not all regions of the image are equally hard to reconstruct.
+After each generation the image is divided into a grid and the average pixel error per cell is computed.
+During mutation, each Voronoi point looks up which grid cell it sits in and gets its mutation probability and strength scaled proportionally to the error there.
+Points in bad regions explore more aggressively, points in already-good regions are left mostly alone.

+There is a stabilization phase at the start where the algorithm runs plain mutation first, giving the population time to form a rough approximation of local colors before spatial targeting kicks in to adjust more for geometric errors.
+The best fitness achieved was below 37000 using 100 Voronoi points.